phetsims/phet-info/doc/strings-i18n-yaml-fluent.md

     * `FluentPattern.createProperty(...)`: Creates a reactive `TReadOnlyProperty<string>` that automatically updates
       when its placeholder values (which can be other Properties) change.
     * `FluentPattern.format(...)`: A static function to format a string once with a given set of values.
+  * `FluentConstant` is generated from the YAML `#` comments, so that we can access the comments at runtime, for display in tooling.

 ## 3. How to Convert a Simulation to YAML/Fluent